epiverse-trace/cleanepi/README.md

 #> removing duplicated rows
 #> standardising date columns
 #> checking subject IDs format
+#> 3 incorrect subject IDs were removed.
+See the report for more details.
+#>
 #> converting sex into numeric
 #> performing dictionary-based cleaning
 ```